School Year

 Describe how the school plans to strengthen the academic program in the school, increase the amount and quality of learning time and help provide an enriched and accelerated curriculum.
 Include the Area of Focus if addressed in Part II of the SIP.
 (ESSA 1114(b)(7)ii))

-The school will strengthen their academic programs by strategically scheduling all support personnel and academic coaches to ensure maximum use and assistants for struggling students.
+The school will strengthen their academic programs by strategically scheduling all support personnel including our literacy coach to ensure maximum use and assistance for struggling students.
 Support personnel as well as teachers will ensure enrichment opportunities for high achieving students.
 Professional development opportunities will be given to teachers on a monthly bases to strengthen best practices.
 Data chats will be had with every teacher to help adjust instruction based on their students performance.
-Areas of focus will be Math, English Language Art, Science and Social Studies with a concentration on SWD students.
+Areas of focus will be Math, English Language Art, Science and Social Studies with a concentration on SWD students and our lowest 25%.

 4.